 If it's under $5000 you can take your debt to small claims court, which keeps attorneys out.
 But most debts are over $5000, which requires a higher level court, and attorneys and money to pay them unless you represent yourself (fight pro se).
 The law provides attorneys for criminals, but as a freelancer, you'll have to get your own.

 From the research that I've done, I found the best way to prepare for being stiffed might be to have insurance.
 Attorneys kind of suck; ok, they do suck.
 They want at least $5000 to start the freaking case, and then carte blanc to continue.
 There are also attorneys-on-demand services where you pay a monthly fee and then they advise you on your case; they might even write a letter or two and then give you a flat rate to continue per service, if you choose.
 This is better than carte blanc: at least you know how much it'll cost as your case moves along.
 But the fees are normally the same as when you just go out and hire an attorney.

 How to Protect Yourself From Retaliation

 What can freelancers do to protect themselves?
-From my research I believe freelancers should take the time to find a good insurance that will protect them, including insurance that covers attorney fees.
+From my research, I believe freelancers should take the time to find good insurance that will protect them, including insurance that covers attorney fees.
 Ideally, the insurance company will be there to help you fight lawsuits brought against you in case of retaliation from your client.
 Once you ask for your money, suddenly your client will come up with a list of reasons why they shouldn’t pay you and may even believe a simple letter from their attorney will scare you off.
 Don’t be scared off; be prepared to fight them.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.